Shafin098/pakhi-bhasha/README.md

 জোড়(স);
 ```
 ## How to get pakhi on my computer?
-* Get pre compiled binary from [pakhi.exe](https://github.com/Shafin098/pakhi-bhasha/releases)  Note: Download only pakhi.exe from Assets menu
+* Get rar file from [pakhi-v0.2-alpha](https://github.com/Shafin098/pakhi-bhasha/releases)
-* Add pakhi as your Path environment variable
+* Add pakhi-v0.2-alpha/bin to your Path environment variable
+* Open cmd and type `pakhi`.
+If no error shows pakhi was added to your path variable.
-* Write a pakhi program (Use example from above).
+* Write a pakhi program (Use any example from above).
-* Run your program (extension should be .pakhi) with `pakhi source_file_name.pakhi` command
+* Run your program (extension should be .pakhi) with `pakhi source_file_name.pakhi` command (Note: use unicode supported command processor (not cmd or powershell), windows terminal or terminal in vs-code can be used)